jcarmfran/Pneumonia-Detection/README.md

-# Pneumonia-Detection
-This end-to-end projects culminates in a web application that takes a patient's x-ray of their lungs and detects if they are developing signs of pneumonia.
+# Pneumonia Detection Web App

+This application leverages a deep learning model trained on chest X-rays to assess whether a patient’s X-ray shows signs of pneumonia.
+Users can easily upload their X-ray images, and the app provides an immediate assessment.

+## Features:

+- **Chest X-ray Assessment**: Upload your chest X-ray image, and our model will analyze it for pneumonia indicators.
+- **Flask-Based Web Interface**: The web app is built using Flask, making it lightweight and easy to deploy.
+- **Local Deployment Instructions**: Want to run the app on your local machine?
+We’ve got you covered!
+Check out the step-by-step instructions in the repository.
+- **AWS Deployment via GitHub Actions**: For those interested in deploying the app on AWS, we provide detailed guidance using GitHub Actions.

+Feel free to explore the code, contribute, and help improve pneumonia detection using this powerful tool!

-## Running Application
+## Running the Application

 ### Local Deployment
-1. Navigate to folder Clone the repository
+1. Navigate to the folder you would like to clone the repository to and execute the following:

 ```
 git clone https://github.com/jcarmfran/Pneumonia-Detection.git
 ```

-2. Create and activate `conda` environment
+2. Create and activate `conda` environment.

 ```
 conda create -n pneu-venv python=3.8 -y